Next.js Website

 Using connectTo

-property is a simplified way to grant access to other Stacktape-managed resources.
+The connectTo property is a simplified way to grant access to other Stacktape-managed resources.
 Stacktape will automatically configure the required IAM permissions and inject connection details as environment variables into your function.

 resources:web:type: nextjs-webproperties:appDirectory: ./connectTo:- myDatabasemyDatabase:type: relational-databaseproperties:engine:type: aurora-postgresqlproperties:instances:- instanceSize: db.t4g.medium